 Educating Staff: They design and deliver in-service programs, workshops, and other educational offerings for hospital staff, including nurses and unlicensed personnel.

-Promoting Best Practices: They stay updated on the latest medical advancements, new technologies, and evidence-based practices to ensure nurses can provide optimal care.
+Promoting Best Practices: They stay up to date on the latest medical advancements, new technologies, and evidence-based practices to ensure nurses can provide optimal care.

-Maintaining Competence: They are involved in evaluating annual competencies and providing training to ensure nurses meet the requirements for licensure and specialized certifications.
+Maintaining Competence: They evaluate annual competencies and provide training to ensure nurses meet the requirements for licensure and specialized certifications.

 Supporting Professional Growth: They provide resources and programs that promote professional development, enabling nurses to advance their careers and acquire new skills.

-Facilitating New Employee Integration: They play a role in orienting new nurses and other staff to their roles and the healthcare facility.
+Facilitating New Employee Integration: They help orient new nurses and other staff to their roles and the healthcare facility.

-Mentoring: They coordinate preceptor programs and other forms of mentorship to support nurses as they develop their skills and experience.
+Mentoring: They coordinate preceptor programs and other mentorship initiatives to support nurses as they develop their skills and experience.

 Why This Role is Important